DuolaD/HoYoShade/New_Readme.md

 ## 〢 Information

+> [!Warning]
-The Genshin Impact game in mainland China has strengthened its identification of mods and cheats by connecting to Tencent's anti-cheating system.
+> The Genshin Impact game in mainland China has strengthened its identification of mods and cheats by connecting to Tencent's anti-cheating system.
 This means that any mods or cheats are more likely to be identified by HoYoVerse, and consequently, your account is more likely to be banned or face other serious consequences.
 No mod or cheat can guarantee the absolute safety of your game account.
 Although HoYoShade can run on the official servers of HoYoVerse games, it does not guarantee the absolute safety of your game account.

-Contributors to the HoYoShade repository and all contributors who have developed based on HoYoShade will not be responsible for any consequences that may occur when running HoYoShade on the official servers of HoYoVerse games.
+> [!Warning]

-Before sharing game content with anyone else or streaming, HoYoShade recommends using other mods to hide your game UID and user information, and not to display HoYoShade or other mod interfaces to anyone else.
+> Before sharing game content with anyone else or streaming, HoYoShade recommends using other mods to hide your game UID and user information, and not to display HoYoShade or other mod interfaces to anyone else.

+> [!NOTE]
-In addition, HoYoShade recommends updating your graphics card and chipset drivers to the latest version (if available) to minimize graphics-related issues prevent game crashes, and receive the latest support from your device manufacturer.
+> In addition, HoYoShade recommends updating your graphics card and chipset drivers to the latest version (if available) to minimize graphics-related issues prevent game crashes, and receive the latest support from your device manufacturer.

+> [!NOTE]
+> Contributors to the HoYoShade repository and all contributors who have developed based on HoYoShade will not be responsible for any consequences that may occur when running HoYoShade on the official servers of HoYoVerse games.

 ## 〢 Sources